yafig/spec/api-servers-microservice.md

 ### User Service

 Handle user registration and authentication.
-User service will be accessible via both HTTP REST & gRPC.
+User service will be accessible via both HTTP REST.
 There is a small deviation from Microsoft API Design where username is being used as id in the URL path.
 The operations with HTTP REST are:

 | Resource | POST | GET | PUT | DELETE |
 |----------|------|-----|-----|--------|